marvelasDev/illumix-code-test/README.md

 # Tic-Tac-Toe Code - Instructions

-To test the project, open the scene: Scenes/Game, and then run it.
+To test the project, open the scene: Scenes/Game.unity, and then press Play.
 The intended orientation is Landscaped.
 Tested form factors are as follows:
 - Full HD (1920x1080)
 - 16:9 Aspect
 - 16:10 Aspect